 Interviews.
-In-person, open discussions to gather information.
+In-person, virtually through the computer, or phone, interviews enable open discussions to gather information.
 Participants may be selected to represent specific stakeholders.

 Media.
 Radio, television, newspaper.
 Selecting specific outlets can increase engagement from a select population.
 For example, the Roanoke Tribune newspaper and the WTOY radio station are African-American media outlets.